Juminstock/eth-bangkok/README.md

 ---

 ## About the Project
+MetaIntents is a dapp with Chain Abstraction, Safe Modules and Intents based on Base 🧑🏻‍💻.

 ### Demo
 Provide a link or description of the demo here.

 ### How it Works
-Describe the main workflow or features.
+MetaIntents is a dapp with Chain Abstraction, Safe Modules and Intents based on Base 🧑🏻‍💻.

 ### Built With
-- Tool/Framework 1
-- Tool/Framework 2
-- Tool/Framework 3

----

-**Project Title** is supported by the following sponsors:
+**MetaIntents** is supported by the following sponsors:
 - [LayerZero](#)
 - [Biconomy](https://biconomy.io/)
 - [Privy](https://privy.io/)